Bleedmagic/steamagined/README.md

 # Steamagined: A Portfolio on Gaming

-This portfolio will showcase my passion for gaming, specifically focusing on my Steam collection, favorite games, gaming achievements, and the memories I have made along the way.
+This website showcases my passion for gaming, specifically focusing on my Steam account, favorite game, personal milestones, artworks, and the memories made along the way.

 ## Tech Used